cengelhard/GalvCapstoneOne/README.md

 I tested this data set to see how representative of the population it was.
 The rank distribution matches calculations made by several other websites: op.gg, esportstales.com, leagueofgraphs.com.
 Although Riot doesn't publish their own calculations, there appears to be a consensus from users of the API.
 ![Rank histogram](/rank_histo.png?raw=true "Rank histogram")

+Note the peaks in population.
+This is due to players quitting ranked matches as soon as they reach a threshold for getting a reward.

 However, because the matches are all recent, it has a bias towards currently active players.
 It also seems to bias towards players who play many ranked games, which is fortunate for my purposes.
 The data is entirely from the North American servers.

 # Data Processing